Statutory city (Austria): History

-From the middle ages until the mid-eighteenth century, the Austrian Empire was an absolute monarchy with no written constitution and no modern concept of the rule of law.
+From the Middle Ages until the mid-eighteenth century, the Austrian Empire was an absolute monarchy with no written constitution and no modern concept of the rule of law.
 Regional administration had no overarching legal framework; customs were different from province to province.
 A first step towards a systematic footing was taking by Empress Maria Theresa, who in 1753 partitioned the country into districts (Kreise) ruled by district offices (Kreisämter) staffed by professional administrators and operating under empire-wide consistent rules.
 The scheme was unpopular at first and met with resistance.
 Most notably, it was never fully implemented in the Kingdom of Hungary.

 Following the first wave of the revolutions of 1848, Emperor Ferdinand I enacted Austria's first formal constitution.
 The constitution abolished the estates and called for a separation of executive and judicial authority, crippling most existing regional institutions and leaving district offices as the backbone of the empire's administration.

 An 1849 Imperial Resolution consolidated and reaffirmed and revised the system.
 The law was implemented in 1850, many districts now already in their present-day borders.
 Small to medium towns and villages were arranged into districts of ten to thirty municipalities each.
 Larger cities were made districts of their own; these cities would from now on be referred to as statutory cities.
 The first statutory cities in regions that are still part of Austria today were Vienna, Graz, Innsbruck, and Klagenfurt.

 Between 1848 and 1867 the empire, its constitution, and its civil administration framework underwent a series of upheavals culminating in the Austro-Hungarian Compromise of 1867.
 Ferdinand was forced to abdicate; his successor Franz Joseph I scrapped the district system in 1851 but was forced to assent to its restoration in 1868.

 By 1869, Linz, Wiener Neustadt, Steyr, and Salzburg had gained statutory city status.

 The Republic of Austria established after the 1918 collapse of the monarchy retained the district system.

 The 1867 Compromise had meant the partition of the empire; Cisleithania and the Kingdom of Hungary were now two separate countries with separate types of administrative subdivisions.
 There would be no more attempts to impose the district system on Hungary and consequently no more attempts to create Hungarian statutory cities.
 Hungary retained an older system, in which major municipalities could be elevated to royal free city status.
 When Hungary ceded Burgenland to Austria in 1921, the region included two of these royal free cities, Eisenstadt and Rust.
 The distinction went back to 1648 in the case of Eisenstadt and back to 1681 in the case of Rust.
 Honoring their archaic privileges even though they had lost their significance as population centers, Austria transformed the two towns into statutory cities.

-Between 1922 and 1964, the status was given to three additional communes.
+Between 1922 and 1964, the status was given to four additional communes.